- Choose a brisket flat with even thickness across the end of the meat.

 I do not recommend using a whole brisket.
 The thickness of a whole brisket requires that a liquid curing solution be injected every 1″ or so throughout the entire brisket, in order for the meat to cure all the way through.
 This is easily done in a factory using specialized equipment, but it’s a hassle to do in the kitchen using a single cooking syringe.
 By using a brisket flat, you can use the dry cure method described below and avoid having to inject the meat altogether.

-Here’s the brisket flat I purchased in Cryovac from my butcher.
-It was USDA Choice Certified Angus Beef and weighed 8.06 pounds before trimming.
+Here’s the brisket flat I purchased in Cryovac in November 2017.
+It was USDA Choice and weighed 6.59 pounds before trimming.

-After trimming, I was left with a 6.25 pound brisket ready for curing.
+After trimming, I was left with a 4.54 pound brisket flat ready for curing.
+These photos show the 1.91 pounds of scrap I trimmed off, including the small portion of brisket point.

 In commercial applications, a liquid curing solution is injected into the meat, then the meat is refrigerated and allowed to soak in the solution for several days before seasoning and cooking.
 At home, however, it’s much easier to use a dry curing method in the refrigerator, and you’ll get the same great results.